MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-sp-tutorial-7.md

 # 7 - Reset credentials

+If you ever lose your service principal credentials, the best and most secure option is to reset the credentials.
+This article details how to reset your service principal credentials.

 If you lose the credentials for a service principal, use [az ad sp credential reset](/cli/azure/ad/sp/credential#az-ad-sp-credential-reset).
 The reset command takes the same parameters as `az ad sp create-for-rbac`.